 How To Tell If What You Have Is Frostnip, Or Worse, Frostbite!

-Forecasters expect sub-zero temps for much of this coming weekend, with even lower temps expected when you factor in the wind chill, With these kinds of temps, it can take very little time for exposed skin to develop frostnip or worse frostbite.
+Forecasters expect very cold temps for much of this coming weekend, with even lower temps expected when you factor in the wind chill, With these kinds of temps, it can take very little time for exposed skin to develop frostnip or worse frostbite.

 Frostnip is treatable, but if the cold sets in further, the potential for superficial frostbite damage, and even deep frostbite damage is a real danger.

-To make sure folks know the difference, prior to this upcoming cold snap, the Maine Department of Transportation shared this very helpful infographic to give people a visual guide of what the different stages of cold weather exposure look like.
+To make sure folks know the difference, before this upcoming cold snap, we're dragging back out a very helpful infographic that the Maine Department of Transportation put together to give people a visual guide of what the different stages of cold weather exposure look like.

 As you can see by the different descriptions, the different levels of exposure carry with them different levels of risk.

 Most of us have probably felt the pangs of frostnip before, or maybe even the beginning of superficial frostbite.
-Here's hoping we never have to deal with anything worse.
-But what one can get away with as far as exposed skin and cold temps lessens as those temps drop.
+But here's hoping we never have to deal with anything worse.

 According to weather.gov, someone who spends just a few minutes outside with exposed skin could be in for some trouble quickly.